carla-simulator/carla/Docs/carla_headless.md

 If you want disable the need of sudo when creating the  'nohup Xorg' go to the '/etc/X11/Xwrapper.config'  file and change 'allowed_users=console' to 'allowed_users=anybody'

+It may be needed to stop all Xorg servers before running nohup Xorg.
+The command for that could change depending on your system.
+Generally for Ubuntu 16.04 you should use:

+    sudo service lightdm stop

 ## Running CARLA